Rudolf Hess: Nuremberg trials

 The prosecution's case against Hess was presented by Mervyn Griffith-Jones beginning on 7 February 1946.
-By quoting from Hess's speeches, he attempted to demonstrate that Hess had been aware of and agreed with Hitler's plans to conduct a war of aggression in violation of international law.
+By quoting from Hess' speeches, he attempted to demonstrate that Hess had been aware of and agreed with Hitler's plans to conduct a war of aggression in violation of international law.
 He declared that as Hess had signed important governmental decrees, including the decree requiring mandatory military service, the Nuremberg racial laws, and a decree incorporating the conquered Polish territories into the Reich, he must share responsibility for the acts of the regime.
-He pointed out that the timing of Hess's trip to Scotland, only six weeks before the German invasion of the Soviet Union, could only be viewed as an attempt by Hess to keep the British out of the war.
+Griffith-Jones pointed out that the timing of Hess's trip to Scotland, only six weeks before the German invasion of the Soviet Union, could only be viewed as an attempt by Hess to prevent the British from interfering.
 Hess resumed showing symptoms of amnesia at the end of February, partway through the prosecution's case.

-The case for Hess's defence was presented from 22 to 26 March by his lawyer, Dr Alfred Seidl.
+At the opening of the trial in November 1945, Hess responded "nein" (no) when asked to enter a plea.
+The court recorded this as a "not guilty" plea.
+The case for Hess' defence was presented from 22 to 26 March 1946 by his lawyer, Dr Alfred Seidl.
 He noted that while Hess accepted responsibility for the many decrees he had signed, he said these matters were part of the internal workings of a sovereign state and thus outside the purview of a war crimes trial.
-He called to the stand Ernst Wilhelm Bohle, the man who had been head of the NSDAP/AO, to testify on Hess's behalf.
+He called to the stand Ernst Wilhelm Bohle, the man who had been head of the NSDAP/AO, to testify on Hess' behalf.
 When Griffith-Jones presented questions about the organisation's spying in several countries, Bohle testified that any warlike activities such as espionage had been done without his permission or knowledge.
-Seidl called two other witnesses, former mayor of Stuttgart Karl Strölin and Hess's brother Alfred, both of whom repudiated the allegations that the NSDAP/AO had been spying and fomenting war.
+Seidl called two other witnesses, former mayor of Stuttgart Karl Strölin and Hess' brother Alfred, both of whom repudiated the allegations that the NSDAP/AO had been spying and fomenting war.
 Seidl presented a summation of the defence's case on 25 July, in which he attempted to refute the charge of conspiracy by pointing out that Hitler alone had made all the important decisions.
 He noted that Hess could not be held responsible for any events that took place after he left Germany in May 1941.
 Meanwhile, Hess mentally detached himself from what was happening, declining visits from his family and refusing to read the newspapers.
 Hess spoke to the tribunal again on 31 August 1946 during the last day of closing statements, where he made a lengthy statement.